There’s that famous Robert Frost poem that starts:

 These provide an additional levers for Sales.
 It helps make the value of one plan over another more tangible to our users.

 Often times its not the totality of features offered on a tier that converts a customer to that plan, but one or a few critical features.

 Some Sales Levers are hugely impactful - Salesforce, or our API for example.
 Others much less so.

-I found out recently “Utopia” actually translates to “nowhere” in Greek (as in un-reachable).
-Eutopia however translates as the “good place”; so we’ll use that word instead.
+Etymological Factoid: “Utopia” actually translates to “nowhere” in Greek, as in un-reachable ideal place.
+"Eutopia" translates as the “good place”, a practically achievable ideal.
+So we’ll use that word instead.

 Some product features bring our Eutopia closer to realisation.
 Generally speaking, operating in the dimension of the Customer Chorus will not advance towards Eutopia, but operating in Customer Delight will.